gustavopolonio/Tetris/README.md

 # :book: About this Project

 I like to development games because helps me to study Javascript, is fun and I can play them ready.
-Tetris was part of my childhood, that's why I coded a responsive Tetris version.
+Tetris was part of my childhood, that's why I coded a responsive Tetris version with pure JS.
 I really enjoyed make this project, because several Javascript functions are needed and I took the opportunity to review concepts.

 This project is part of my personal portfolio, so I would appreciate if you provide me any feedback about the ideia, code, structure or anything you could report to make me a better developer.